NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Conspirator Dragon (Ancient).md

     desc: "DC 41, attack +33; __9th __  _[[Spells/Dominate|Dominate]]_, _[[Spells/Mind Probe|Mind Probe]]_, _[[Spells/Mind Reading|Mind Reading (At Will)]]_, _[[Spells/Rewrite Memory|Rewrite Memory]]_; __4th __  _[[Spells/Charm|Charm (At Will)]]_, _[[Spells/Rewrite Memory|Rewrite Memory (At Will)]]_"

   - name: "Conjure Disguise"
-    desc: " (manipulate,occult,polymorph) **Frequency** once per day\n**Effect** The dragon conjures a perfect flesh-suit replica of a humanoid they've seen of their size or smaller and compresses themself into it, along with generating appropriate clothing for the humanoid.
+    desc: " (manipulate,occult,polymorph) **Frequency** once per day\n* * *\n\n**Effect** The dragon conjures a perfect flesh-suit replica of a humanoid they've seen of their size or smaller and compresses themself into it, along with generating appropriate clothing for the humanoid.
 This process takes 1 minute to complete, during which the dragon is [[Conditions/Off-Guard|Off-Guard]].
 If the dragon stops or is interrupted in this process, the suit is destroyed.
-Once the process is complete, the dragon can remain in this disguise indefinitely.\nThe transformation has the effects of [[Bestiary Ability Glossary/Change Shape|Change Shape]], except that the disguise is not actively magical in nature and doesn't register as magical to detect magic and similar effects.
-The dragon loses Retract Body while transformed.\nIf the dragon is critically hit while wearing the disguise, the suit is destroyed and immediately explodes.
+Once the process is complete, the dragon can remain in this disguise indefinitely.\n\nThe transformation has the effects of [[Bestiary Ability Glossary/Change Shape|Change Shape]], except that the disguise is not actively magical in nature and doesn't register as magical to detect magic and similar effects.
+The dragon loses Retract Body while transformed.\n\nIf the dragon is critically hit while wearing the disguise, the suit is destroyed and immediately explodes.
 This has the effects of Detonate Disguise, except that creatures use the outcome one degree of success better than they rolled on their save."

   - name: "Detonate Disguise"
-    desc: "`pf2:2` (occult) **Requirements** The dragon is wearing their conjured disguise\n**Effect** The dragon erupts from the disguise, destroying it.
+    desc: "`pf2:2` (occult) **Requirements** The dragon is wearing their conjured disguise\n* * *\n\n**Effect** The dragon erupts from the disguise, destroying it.
 The explosive revelation deals 18d6 bludgeoning damage to creatures in a 5-foot emanation with a DC 39 Reflex check save.
-A creature that fails its save is [[Conditions/Dazzled|Dazzled]] for 1 round as it becomes covered in scraps from the disguise.\nAny creature sharing a space with the dragon after they erupt is pushed into the nearest empty space."
+A creature that fails its save is [[Conditions/Dazzled|Dazzled]] for 1 round as it becomes covered in scraps from the disguise.\n\nAny creature sharing a space with the dragon after they erupt is pushed into the nearest empty space."

   - name: "Draconic Frenzy"
     desc: "`pf2:2`  The dragon makes two claw Strikes and one tail Strike in any order."